Construction Management

 Online Construction Management Programs

-In the 2019-2020 academic year, 161 schools offered some type of construction management program.
+In 2020-2021, 167 schools offered a construction management program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in Construction Management Worth It?